Xiaomi 11

-The Xiaomi Mi 11 is an Android-based high-end smartphone developed by Xiaomi Inc. It was introduced as the successor to the Xiaomi Mi 10 series and serves as the flagship model in the Mi 11 lineup.
+The Xiaomi 11 is an Android-based high-end smartphone developed by Xiaomi Inc. It was introduced as the successor to the Xiaomi 10 series and serves as the flagship model in the Xiaomi 11 lineup.
 The device features upgraded hardware specifications, including a high-resolution display and improved camera system, aimed at competing with other premium smartphones.
-The Mi 11 was first unveiled in China in December 2020 and launched globally on 8 February 2021.
+The Xiaomi 11 was first unveiled in China in December 2020 and launched globally on 8 February 2021.